AlpacaTravel/graphql-docs/README.md

 ### Itinerary

+Itineraries are the data structure to store simple lists to complex multi-segment scheduled itineraries (and what is in-between).

 - **[Creating an itinerary](topics/itinerary/Creating%20an%20itinerary/README.md)**
   Start with creating an itinerary either anonymously or assigned to a profile
 - **[Checking if a place is within an itinerary](topics/itinerary/Checking%20if%20a%20place%20is%20within%20an%20itinerary/README.md)**